clairemation/coolgebra-js/README.md

 A cool vector & matrix math API that allows chaining and nesting of operations. coolgebra.js is a work in progress.
 It is written in ES6 and may need to be transpiled for browser environments.
+Require it in your build and assign it to the $ variable.

 Vectors are represented by arrays.
 <br/>[x,y,z,w]